Diversity & Inclusion

 In addition to the employee networks, we also support informal employee groups, such as working parents, young professionals and biking clubs to promote camaraderie, teamwork and fun in the workplace.

-Dow’s Diversity and Inclusion strategy is championed by the Company’s Executive Network Council.
+Dow’s Diversity and Inclusion strategy is championed by the Company’s Executive Diversity & Inclusion Council.
 The council includes members of the company’s Executive Leadership team.
 Each member is responsible for leading one of Dow’s employee network groups.

-The goal of the Executive Network Council is to drive efforts to enhance our workforce so it reflects a truly diverse and inclusive environment similar to that of our stakeholders, customers, and the communities in which we operate.
+The goal of the Executive Diversity & Inclusion Council is to drive efforts to enhance our workforce so it reflects a truly diverse and inclusive environment similar to that of our stakeholders, customers, and the communities in which we operate.
 The Council meets regularly to review progress, examine ways to collaborate in these efforts, and remove barriers that could impact the successful accomplishment of this goal.

-“Employee networks remain critical to Dow’s diversity and inclusion objectives, and our Executive Network Council stands ready to support the networks and drive meaningful actions that will promote true diversity and inclusion at Dow and enable all employees to reach their full potential.”
+“Employee networks remain critical to Dow’s diversity and inclusion objectives, and our Executive Diversity & Inclusion Council stands ready to support the networks and drive meaningful actions that will promote true diversity and inclusion at Dow and enable all employees to reach their full potential.”

 Johanna Söderström, Corporate Vice President, Human Resources and Aviation